taocpp/config/README.md

 ```
 #!
 Shell-style and C/C++-style comments are supported.

-// We are implicitly in a JSON object, the top-level
+// The syntax is backwards compatible with both JSON
+// and JAXN, so every JSON file is a valid config file
+// (as long as its top-level value is an object), but
-// enclosing { and } are optional, let's go:
+// the top-level '{' and '}' are optional.

+// JSON object members.

 "foo" : 42  // Like in JSON.